 The Afghan End Game – A Possibility

-What Indian media said
+What did the Indian media say?

 What happens now?